Unity, Morality, and the Limits of Knowing

 This idea—of love and presence transcending form—appears in the poetry of Rabindranath Tagore, Nobel laureate and philosopher-poet of Bengal.
 As a child, I came to love and memorize his poems, and I often listen to his songs while driving.
 In Jokhon Porbe Na Mor Payer Chinho Ei Bate (“When My Footprints No Longer Mark This Path”), he writes:

-Rumi, the 13th-century Persian Sufi mystic, whose work I came to appreciate more deeply through my association with your Azeri-Iranian father, affirms:
+Rumi, the 13th-century Persian Sufi mystic, whose work I came to appreciate more deeply through my association with your Azeri Iranian father, affirms:

+“Don’t grieve.
+Anything you lose comes round in another form.”
+“Goodbyes are only for those who love with their eyes.
 For those who love with heart and soul, there is no separation.”

-My wife, our son’s beloved Filipino mother, finds solace in her Catholic faith and its promise of eternal life.
 My father, A.A.F.
-Mohi, who lived in the Indian subcontinent, offered a Muslim perspective in his poem Life and Death:
+Mohi, who lived in the Indian subcontinent, offered a Muslim Quranic perspective in his poem Life and Death:

 Such beliefs resonate with the Hindu concept of moksha, the Christian hope of resurrection, and the Buddhist understanding of nirvana—the ultimate release from human wants and suffering, and the merging of the soul with the One Ultimate Reality.